oddbird/sliiides/content/css-next/css-cafe.md

   script: |
     Contain `inline-size`.

+- css: |
+    .container {
+      contain: block-size;
+    }
+  script: |
-    We're not sure if we can also allow a `block-size` values here.
+    We're not sure if we can also support a `block-size` value here.
     That needs some more experimenting.
+    There are weird issues
+    with the way percentages work.

 - css: |
     .sidebar, main, .grid-item {
       contain: inline-size layout style;
     }
   script: |
-    In our initial proposal,
-    applying the appropriate containment --
-    layout and 1d or 2d size --
-    creates a container.

-    That's how the Chrome prototype currently works, but you can see it's _a lot_ to remember, and it's not obvious what's going on.
+    Don't worry, you don't need to
+    memorize and write out all these values.
+    The browser will figure that out for you.

 - css: |
     .sidebar, main, .grid-item {
-      container: inline;
+      container-type: inline-size;
     }
   caption: |
     [CSSWG discussion of new syntax](https://github.com/w3c/csswg-drafts/issues/6174)
   script: |
-    So we're working on a simpler syntax here.

     Instead of specifying all the containment required, we just say what type of container we want -- or _what we want to query_.